Schrödinger Equation for a Dirac Bubble Potential

 The Schrödinger equation has been solved in closed form for about 20 quantum-mechanical problems.
 This Demonstration describes one such example published some time ago.
 A particle moves in a potential that is zero everywhere except on a spherical bubble of radius , drawn as a red circle in the contour plots.
 This result has been applied to model the buckminsterfullerene molecule and also to approximate the interatomic potential in the helium van der Waals dimer .[more]

 The relevant Schrödinger equation is given by , in units with , and in bohrs, and in hartrees.
 For , the equation has separable continuum solutions , where the are spherical harmonics.
 The radial function has the form for and for .
 Here and are spherical Bessel functions and the are phase shifts.
 For each value of , a single bound state will exist, provided that .
+If no bound state exists, the plot will remain blank.
 The bound-state radial function is , where and are the greater and lesser of and , and is a Hankel function.
 The energy is given by , with determined by the transcendental equation .
 Both the bound and continuum wavefunctions are continuous at but have discontinuous first derivatives.
-The produces a deltafunction in the second derivative.
+The second derivative produces a deltafunction.

 This Demonstration shows plots of the radial functions and a cross section of the density plots of for .
 The wavefunction is positive in the blue regions and negative in the white regions.
 Be cautioned that the density plots might take some time to complete.[less]

-Snapshot 1: contour plot of a continuum state
+Snapshot 1: radial function of a continuum state

 Snapshot 2: radial function for a bound state